Temporary & Permanent Protective Orders Attorney in Texas

-In order to get a protective order, the victim and the person from whom the victim wants protection must have one of the following relationships:
+In order to get a protective order, the victim and the person from whom the victim wants protection must have a specific relationship including one of the following:

 • Be currently or previously married to each other.

 • Be related either by blood or marriage.
 This includes current and former in-laws.

 • Have a child together whether or not they are married or have ever lived together.